wichtounet/wichtounet.github.io/posts/2015/06/continuous-performance-management-with-cpm-for-cpp.rst

 Define sections
 ---------------

-Sections are simply a group of benchmarks, so instead of putting several benchmarks inside a :code:`CPM_BENCH`, you can put them inside a :code:`CPM_SECTION`.
+Sections are simply a group of benchmarks, so instead of putting several benchmarks inside a `CPM_BENCH`, you can put them inside a `CPM_SECTION`.
 For instance:

 .. code:: cpp